Chikayo-k/rate-your-stay/README.md

 The Rate Your Stay application was developed using the Agile methodology.
 Using GitHub projects, I created Epics, User Stories and Milestones to track all my work.

-- I used sprints and broke the work into Epics (large stories) and these were broken down into smaller user stories which were broken down more with tasks.
+- I used Sprints and broke the work into Epics (large stories) and these were broken down into smaller user stories which were broken down more with tasks.

 - The user story would be finished when all the tasks had been completed.
 To track where work belongs I used labels.